Discover ROAD Innovation District project

 The Acea Group is active in the field of circular economy with several plants, including an important hub for the integrated waste treatment in Orvieto and two plants dedicated to composting in Aprilia and Monterotondo Marittimo.
 In these plants, as well as in others, Acea produces electricity with the use of biogas obtained from the anaerobic digestion process of organic waste.
 Moreover, the biogas is naturally produced in the anaerobic digestion plants located in the purification plants.

-Additionally, Acea Ato 2, with a view to providing opportunities for water managers in the context of the circular economy, is building a plant for the transformation of biogas into biomethane; the product obtained will be almost completely free of substances other than methane (CH4 at about 98%), in particular carbon dioxide, which was present in the original biogas.
+In addition, Acea Ato 2, as an opportunity for water managers in the context of circular economy, has obtained the authorisation for the construction of two plants for upgrading the biogas produced by anaerobic digestion processes of the Roma Nord and Roma Est water treatment plants for the production of biomethane; the product obtained will be almost completely free of substances other than methane (CH4 at about 98%), in particular carbon dioxide, which was present in the original biogas.
 Its elimination, together with other unwanted substances, takes place by filtration on special selective membranes.
 The biomethane produced is suitable for being injected into the natural gas distribution network.

 Producing sustainable energy by contributing to the energy transition is essential for achieving goal number 7 of the 2030 Agenda.
 Acea participates concretely in this process through investments in renewable energy and the upgrading of existing structures and plants.